-There is no specific way to retrieve the layouts built by Build-A-Board into the OnScreen folder.
+There is no specific way to retrieve the layouts built by Build-A-Board into the OnScreen with CrossScanner folder.
 Build-A-Board should be installed on a development workstation or stand-alone system.
-Once the required layout(s) are built, these may be copied from the \Program e.g. C:\Program Files\ONSCREEN\ONSCREEN.EXE /k=NUMERIC.KBF, or
+Once the required layout(s) are built, these may be copied from the \Program e.g. C:\Program Files\OnScreen with CrossScanner\ONSCREEN.EXE /k=NUMERIC.KBF, or